Jadranko Prlić: Indictment

 The International Criminal Tribunal for the former Yugoslavia indictment states that as a leading politician of the Croatian Defence Council or HVO in the early 1990s Prlić had almost total power and control of the Croatian Republic of Herzeg-Bosnia government.
-Therefore, as the leader of the HVO government he had the power to remove, military civilian commanders who had taken part of ordered crimes against humanity.
+Therefore, as the leader of the HVO government, he had the power to remove military and civilian commanders who had taken part in or ordered crimes against humanity.
 He had the power to close HVO concentrations camps.